 - Exhaustion from sleep deprivation tends to feed into the cycle of tension, pain, protective guarding and anxiety

 - Sitting is one of the great sufferings and scares in pelvic pain and makes all aspects of normal life difficult

-- Patients often are looking for the padded seats in a restaurant because sitting is so uncomfortable
+- Patients often look for the padded seats in a restaurant because sitting is so uncomfortable

-- It is difficult to fly or drive for any distance without pain
+- Difficult to fly or drive for any distance without pain

-- Sometimes patients have to go on disability if they can not work because they have to sit at their job
+- Sometimes patients have to go on disability because they can’t work because their job is a sitting job

 - In men, pain at the tip and shaft of the penis is a common symptom

 - In men, sometimes there is a redness at the tip, which can be accompanied by an irritation so that rubbing against underwear is uncomfortable

 - In women, pain inside the vagina, on one side or another is common